hereismeaw/T1000-E-and--A/README.md

-Pre-built firmware for SenseCAP T1000-A and T1000-E for LoRaWAN and Meshtastic
+Pre-built firmware for SenseCAP T1000-A -B and T1000-E for LoRaWAN and Meshtastic

 for Meshtastic I recommend the latest firmware from here https://flasher.meshtastic.org/